ssledz/ssledz.github.io/source/_posts/2015-11-08-java-development-environment-with-vagrant-part-1.markdown

 ###Vagrant Providers

-Vagrant has an ability to manage dozen of machine types like
+Vagrant has an ability to manage some of machine types like

 * ```VirtualBox```
 * ```VMware```